 EXER 180/280.
 First Aid/CPR/AED (1 hr) This 1⁄2 semester course covers American Red Cross First Aid/CPR/AED for the adult and pediatrics.
 Successfully passing written and practical exams will result in Red Cross certification.
-This course does not fulfill the activity requirement and is for EXER majors only.
+This course does not fulfill the activity requirement.

 EXER 200.
 Independent Study in Exercise Science (1-4 hrs) Independent study under the guidance of a faculty advisor.
-Open to students with a 2.0 cumulative grade point average and permission of the chair of the department.
+Open to students with a 2.0 cumulative grade point average and permission of the program director.
 Independent study may take the form of readings, research, conference, project, and/or field experience.
 Independent study may be taken for a total of twice, the maximum in any one term being four semester hours.
 Search techniques and preparation of materials utilized for acquisition of employment and/or internships in exercise science and health fields.
 Internship process, policies, and procedures will be covered.
 Prerequisite: permission of instructor.

 EXER 210.
-Nutrition (3 hrs) This course helps students understand the real life implications of nutrition.
+Introduction to Nutrition (3 hrs) This course helps students understand the real life implications of nutrition.
 Students learn about the roles of macro- and micronutrients in the body.
 The class examines the impact of food choices on metabolism, body composition, and weight control.
 Discussion centers on nutrition misinformation, consumer issues, and major diseases that may be affected by eating behaviors.
-Recommended prerequisite: 1 from either CHEM 050, CHEM 110, BIOL 010 or BIOL 100.
+Recommended prerequisite: either CHEM 050, CHEM 110, BIOL 010, BIOL 065, or BIOL 100.
+Cross-listed with NUTR 210